jasonjiangstuy/djshell-systems-project1/README.md

     - Error is not present on other OS, including school machines
 - Using < assumes everything after < is a filename
     - echo hello < test.txt | wc will treat "test.txt | wc" as a name
+- When you use the down arrow all the way to the end of the history, then press the uparrow, it will skip the last command, however, you can still access it when you arrow down.

 ## Citations
  - https://viewsourcecode.org/snaptoken/kilo/02.enteringRawMode.html